 - It uses the whole grain unlike white rice flour or other mixes.

-- You can choose not to sift it and have a whole wheat style texture.
+- You can choose not to sift it and have a whole wheat-style texture.

-How to measure this gluten-free flour…
+🥄 How to measure the flour

 Since this flour is made fresh and sifted, it tends to be fluffy and has to be measured differently to get the same results as wheat flour.

-- When you measure it by volume, tap the measuring cup on the counter top a few times to settle the flour and then add more until the measuring cup is full to the top.
+- When you measure it by volume, tap the measuring cup on the countertop a few times to settle the flour, and then add more until the measuring cup is full to the top.

 - If you buy oat flour instead of grinding and sifting it yourself, it tends to weigh the same as wheat flour and can be swapped out 1:1.